tylerharter/caraza-harter-com/tools/README.txt

     - update TA assignments in roster.json
     - balance TAs across sections by weight
     - also make sure it is balanced according to the submission for a particular assignment

+exam_to_roster.py
+    - add a field to roster.json indicating exam rooms

 ========================================